 Only in late 2016 did official IS media discuss the role of women in combat.
 An article published in al-Naba, the group’s weekly newsletter, claimed that a woman could participate in Jihad if defending her abode.4.The Mujahidat Dilemma: Female Combatants and the Islamic State : Combating Terrorism Center In a mid-2017 release of their Rumiyah magazine, IS officials also encouraged their fighters to “rise with courage and sacrifice in this war as the righteous women did at the time of the Messenger of Allah.”
 The article went on to list women who participated in combat during the time of the Prophet Mohammed.5.Bryson, Rachel, “Female Fighters Show ISIS’s Changing Nature”, Tony Blair Institute for Global Change

-In early October 2017, IS made their clearest statement yet on women in combat, stating in al-Naba that “Muslim women must fulfill their duty in supporting the mujahideen in the fight, in every way possible”, and adding that “they should regard themselves as jihadis for the sake of God and prepare to defend their religion with themselves” and “actually take up what many men do”, referring to combat actions.6.“Islamic State calls on female supporters to take part in ‘jihad’” : Middle East Eye
+In early October 2017, IS made their clearest statement yet on women in combat, stating in al-Naba that “Muslim women must fulfil their duty in supporting the mujahideen in the fight, in every way possible”, and adding that “they should regard themselves as jihadis for the sake of God and prepare to defend their religion with themselves” and “actually take up what many men do”, referring to combat actions.6.“Islamic State calls on female supporters to take part in ‘jihad’” : Middle East Eye

 Outside of the apparent justification for female combatants found in written publications, it is important to note that women are not just limited to domestic roles in IS-occupied territory.
 Though that is their most important task according to IS, and is emphasised in the groups propaganda.
-The previously mentioned “al-Khansaa Brigade” is a homogenous police force that operated in Raqqa and filled its ranks with IS-supporting women.
-The brigade’s job was to punish other women for failing to follow IS’s laws.7.“ISIS women and enforcers in Syria recount collaboration, anguish, and escape” : New York Times Many other women were also active online, recruiting for IS and expressing support for the group.8.“How ISIS is recruiting women from around the world” : Time Magazine Last year, during the latter stages of the Battle of Mosul, there were also several unconfirmed reports of women being used as suicide bombers.9.“ISIS unleases dozens of female suicide bombers in battle for Mosul” : Newsweek
+The previously mentioned “al-Khansaa Brigade” is a homogeneous police force that operated in Raqqa and filled its ranks with IS-supporting women.
+The brigade’s job was to punish other women for failing to follow IS’s laws.7.“ISIS women and enforcers in Syria recount collaboration, anguish, and escape” : New York Times Many other women were also active online, recruiting for IS and expressing support for the group.8.“How ISIS is recruiting women from around the world” : Time Magazine Last year, during the latter stages of the Battle of Mosul, there were also several unconfirmed reports of women being used as suicide bombers.9.“ISIS unleashes dozens of female suicide bombers in battle for Mosul” : Newsweek

 A Global Phenomenon